-American Studies is organized into seven subfields:
+American Studies is organized into three subfields:

 - Popular culture